Anjun93/grid2demand/README.md

 "Step 2: Partition Grid into cells" gd.PartitionGrid(number_of_x_blocks=None, number_of_y_blocks=None, cell_width=1000, cell_height=1000, latitude=30)
-# users can customize number of grid cells or cell's width and height in meter
+# users can customize number of grid cells or cell's width and height in meters

 "Step 3: Get Production/Attraction Rates of Each Land Use Type with a Specific Trip Purpose" gd.GetPoiTripRate(trip_purpose=1)